trumans/treehouse-rest-api-sql-course-manager/README.md

   * title and description cannot be updated to null
   * the currently authenticated user must match course userId
 * When request body validation **passes**:
-  * A user record is updated with the fields in the request. _Note that updates to userId are ignored_
+  * The course record is updated with the fields in the request. _Note that any update to userId is ignored._
   * Status 204 is returned
   * Response body returns no content
 * When request body validatation **fails**:
   * Status 400 is returned
   * Response body contains an array named "errors" containing strings describing the validation errors

+**DELETE /api/courses/:id**

+Delete a course
+* User authentication is required
+* The request is validated:
+  * the currently authenticated user must match course userId
+* When request body validation **passes**:
+  * The course record is deleted.
+  * Status 204 is returned
+  * Response body returns no content
+* When request body validatation **fails**:
+  * Status 400 is returned
+  * Response body contains an array named "errors" containing strings describing the validation errors

-# Extra Credit
+# Extra Credit for Exceeds Expectations grade
 On the POST /api/users route additional validations are done on the email address
 * it is a valid email format
 * it is not already on another user record

-On the PUT /api/courses route the currently authenticated user id must match the course's owner (userId).
+The PUT /api/courses/:id and DELETE /api/courses/:id routes check that the currently authenticated user id matches the course's owner (userId).

+The queries for GET /api/courses and /api/courses/:id exclude the fields: password, createdAt and updatedAt.

 # Project Structure